-Our mantra is, “To do whatever it takes to get the hardware that we sell, to work for you, in your environment”.
+Our mantra is, “To do whatever it takes to get the hardware that we sell, to work for you, in your environment.”
 Sometimes that is as simple as configuring hardware and training your users on how to use it.
 Sometimes that means doing programming work to create the software interface.
-An ever-increasing amount of the time, that means building a controls or interface box.
+Increasingly, that means building a control/interface box.

-Recently, we were doing some spring cleaning around our shop.
-Trying to get our hands around all the hardware pieces and tools that we have in our warehouse and shop for building these interface boxes.
+Recently, we were doing some spring cleaning around our shop and trying to get our hands around all the hardware pieces and tools we have in our warehouse and shop for building these interface boxes.
 A result of that organizational work was a dedicated workspace for building controls and interface boxes.
-All the tools and hardware needed, connectors, terminal strips, DIN rail, wire connectors, hole punches, all in one place.
-You would think we would have done this sooner, but there were already several workspaces in the shop, just not one dedicated to box build.
+All the tools and hardware needed, like connectors, terminal strips, DIN rail, wire connectors, and hole punches, all in one place.
+You would think we would have done this sooner, but there were already several workspaces in the shop, just not one dedicated to box builds.
 One of the reasons this need was suddenly more apparent is that we are building these interface boxes almost every week now.